LeoBaro/ACSTutorial/README.md

 # ACSTutorial

 The goal of this repository is to provide some very basic usage examples of the ACS framework.
-This repository contains several tutorials, each tutorial has the corresponding folder.
-Inside each folder there are the following elements:
+This repository contains several tutorials: each tutorial's folder contains:

-* load_env.sh: a script that initialize the environment.
-It creates an integration area (INTROOT) folder and set the needed environment variables.
+* load_env.sh: a script that initialize the tutorial's environment.
+It creates the integration area (INTROOT) folder and initializes acs.
-* make_all.sh: a script that call all the Makefiles to compile and install the code in the corresponding INTROOT area.
+* make_all.sh: a script to compile and install the tutorial's code.
-* WORKSPACE: a folder that contains the components and the CDB configuration.
+* WORKSPACE: a folder that contains the components' code and the CDB configuration.
 * README.md: a README explaining the tutorial.

-## Installation
-Clone this repository in the $HOME folder (/home/almamgr) of the ACS virtual machine.

 ## Tutorials summary